The Bankrate promise

 What is indemnity insurance?

 For example, if a physician works for a hospital, they might be required to sign an indemnity agreement that holds the hospital harmless.
 The physician indemnifies the hospital so that the hospital can not be the target of any lawsuits brought as a result of the physician’s actions.
-Therefore, the physician may require malpractice insurance — which is a form of indemnity insurance — to protect themself from potential patient lawsuits.
+Therefore, the physician may require medical malpractice insurance — which is a form of indemnity insurance — to protect themself from potential patient lawsuits.

 How does indemnity work with auto insurance?